marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **typ**
     - Media Type of the JWT, as defined in [:rfc:`7519`] and [:rfc:`9101`].
 It SHOULD be set to the value ``oauth-authz-req+jwt``.
   * - **kid**
-    - Key ID of the public key needed to verify the JWS signature, as defined in [:rfc:`7517`].
+    - Key ID of the public key needed to verify the JWT signature, as defined in [:rfc:`7517`].
 REQUIRED when ``trust_chain`` is used.
   * - **trust_chain**
     - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party, as defined in `OID-FED`_ Section *3.2.1.
 Trust Chain Header Parameter*.

-The JWS payload parameters are described herein:
+The JWT payload parameters are described herein:

 .. list-table::
   :widths: 25 50